RebornBeat/BGP-X/docs/faq.md

 BGP-X cannot verify that a node's claimed region/country is accurate (there's no authority to check against).
 Instead, BGP-X measures the round-trip time (RTT) to each node via KEEPALIVE timing and compares it to the expected range for the node's claimed region.

-A node claiming to be in Europe that responds in 400ms from a European client is suspicious (EU-EU should be 8-120ms).
-This discrepancy generates a reputation penalty (GEO_SUSPICIOUS or GEO_IMPLAUSIBLE events).

-**Geographic plausibility scoring is OPTIONAL**:

-- If a node declares a jurisdiction: geo plausibility scoring applies
-- If a node does NOT declare a jurisdiction: geo plausibility scoring does NOT apply
-- Nodes are NOT required to declare jurisdiction
-- Declaring jurisdiction is an opt-in privacy/convenience tradeoff

 This is not a hard exclusion — it's a reputation signal.
 Nodes with persistent geographic implausibility accumulate reputation penalties over time.

 Mesh nodes have separate thresholds since LoRa hops can be 100ms-5s by design.
 Satellite nodes are entirely exempt.